Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 Is your bee wet?

-Sometimes a bee can’t fly because it’s wet and its thin diaphanous wings become waterlogged very easily.
+Sometimes a bee can’t fly because its wet, and its thin, diaphanous wings become waterlogged easily.

-Heavy rains or mishaps while trying to drink can make bees saturated and unable to take to the skies.
+Heavy rains or mishaps while drinking can leave bees saturated and unable to take to the skies.

 How can you help?

-We never recommend bringing any bees inside your house, this is not their natural environment and the lack of natural light and entrapment will distress them.
+We never recommend bringing bees inside your house; this is not their natural environment, and the lack of natural light and entrapment will distress them.

-The best action here is to carefully move your wet bee to a suitable location to dry off while still outside.
+The best course of action is to carefully move your wet bee to a suitable location to dry off while still outside.

-If it’s raining try and find some natural shelter in the form of a tree or large bush and place the bee beneath it to slowly dry off.
+If it’s raining, try to find some natural shelter, such as a tree or large bush, and place the bee beneath it to slowly dry off.

 If it’s sunny, try to place your bee in direct sunlight.